 - The course is devoted to theoretical and methodological presentations, the second part to practical exercises on real-life cases to deepen the understanding of concepts.
 The focus is on illustrations and practical contributions of the covered concepts.

 Who should attend

 This course is aimed at geoscientists or reservoir engineers involved in the building or use of geomodels who want a practical, synthetic, and pragmatic introduction to geostatistical methods for reservoir characterization.
-It is also designed for anyone working with spatial data and wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.
+It is also designed for anyone working with spatial data who wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.

 SESSION 1: ANALYSING DATA AND THEIR VARIABILITY IN SPACE